Last Updated on February 4, 2026 by Serena Zehlius, Editor

 The Basics of Climate Change

-Greenhouse Gases and the Warming Effect
+Greenhouse Gases and Their Warming Effect

-The primary driver of climate change is the increase in greenhouse gas concentrations, such as carbon dioxide (CO2) and methane (CH4).
+The primary driver of climate change is an increase in greenhouse gas concentrations, such as carbon dioxide (CO2) and methane (CH4).
 These gases trap heat in the Earth’s atmosphere, leading to a gradual warming known as the greenhouse effect.

 Visible Consequences